ABridoux/scout/Sources/Scout/Scout.docc/Extensions/path-explorer.md

 - ``delete(_:deleteIfEmpty:)-40w9g``
 - ``delete(_:deleteIfEmpty:)-2uxwq``

-### Deleting values in place
+### Deleting values in a new explorer

-The "deleting" functions are the counterpart of the "delete" ones, but will modify the explorer in place rather than returning a new one.
+The "deleting" functions are the counterpart of the "set" ones, but will return a new explorer rather than modify it.

 - ``deleting(_:deleteIfEmpty:)-32ufs``
 - ``deleting(_:deleteIfEmpty:)-1byw9``